It’s anything but black and white.

 “Over the years, marketing professionals tell me the blue is confusing to people because they don’t know what it means,” said Thomas N. Kirk, president and CEO of Us TOO, which provides educational materials, resources and 300 volunteer-led support groups for people with prostate cancer.

 “Ovarian cancer has a teal color that looks very similar to the light blue for prostate cancer,” Kirk said.
-“When buildings are lit up in September – ovarian cancer is the same (awareness) month as prostate cancer – a lot times people will see a blue color and they’ll think it’s ovarian cancer or it’s prostate cancer.”
+“When buildings are lit up in September – ovarian cancer is the same [awareness] month as prostate cancer – a lot times people will see a blue color and they’ll think it’s ovarian cancer or it’s prostate cancer.”

 Then, there are certain blood cancers.
-In 1999, lime green became the “established” hue to “promote all lymphoma causes” and, in 2001, Hodgkin lymphoma patient Matt Terry selected violet to represent his specific disease, according to a group called the Lymphoma Club.
+In 1999, lime green became the “established” hue to “promote all lymphoma causes” but, in 2001, Hodgkin lymphoma patient Matt Terry selected violet to represent his specific disease, according to a group called the Lymphoma Club.
 In 2007, survivors of those diseases united the two colors in an “awareness heart ribbon” to recognize all forms of lymphoma, club members said.
 But in 2009, the Leukemia & Lymphoma Society began using red to represent all blood cancers.

 “There has never really been any agreement across the board, and across different organizations, about which color should represent which disease,” said Andrea Greif, senior director of communications for the Leukemia & Lymphoma Society.